Posts filed under ‘How to avoid Armageddon’

 Available through Amazon

-There are probably very few people on the face of the earth who don’t on a regular basis, indulge in some form of falsehood or deception, or who don’t go along with lies, or who act appropriately to established truths.
-In other words, we are all participants in the realm of falsehood in some way or another.
+There are probably very few people on the face of the earth who don’t on a regular basis, engage in some form of untruthfulness, falsehood or deception, or who consciously accept questionable claims and lies, or who fail to act appropriately to hazards and dangers, whether they are imminent or not.
+In other words, from time to time, most of us are participants in the realm of falsehood in some way or another.

-(a) Exaggeration is a form of being untruthful.
-If I say I waited for a bus for half-an-hour, when in fact I waited for only 20 minutes, I was telling a lie.
+EXAGGERATION: If I say I waited for a bus for half-an-hour, when in fact I waited for only 20 minutes, I was telling a lie.
 Admittedly a minor infraction, but nonetheless a lie.
+It distorts the reality of what I’m discussing by inflating figures (or deflating them) or by embellishing details about incidents and situations.
+Exaggeration can become a very habitual thing.

 SANCTIONING FALSEHOOD: People who hear a blatant lie and fail to oppose or question it.
 All the delegates at the U.N. who kept quiet or even applauded when the leader of Iran repeated the canard that the Nazi Holocaust never occurred, were actually participating in the lie.